 Tax Enquiry & Legal Expenses Insurance

 Whatever your position, you should act now to assess your exposure and consider any action where necessary.
-If you are subject of a tax enquiry it may cost you a lot of money, which is why it pays to take out a Tax Enquiry & Legal Expenses insurance policy.
+If you are the subject of a tax enquiry it may cost you a lot of money, which is why it pays to take out a Tax Enquiry & Legal Expenses insurance policy.
 That way, you’ll have peace of mind knowing that any legal fees would be covered in the event of an investigation and tribunal.

 Caunce O’Hara’s Tax Enquiry & Legal Expenses Insurance provides you with £100,000 of cover (in any one claim) for legal representation costs in the event of an investigation brought against you.

-Call our award-winning Schemes Team today on 0333 321 1403 to find out more about Tax Enquiry & Legal Expenses cover.
+Call our award-winning Schemes team today on 0333 321 1403 to find out more about Tax Enquiry & Legal Expenses cover.

 Caunce O’Hara & Co Ltd have been awarded the Feefo Gold customer service award in 2018 and 2019.
 In 2020 the company was awarded Feefo’s highest accolade, the Platinum customer service award.